DenserAI Logo

 • Feedback forms: Use feedback submitted by customers to identify common user queries

-• Social media interactions: Look at comments, direct messages, or mentions on platforms like Twitter, Facebook, or Instagram
+• Social media interactions: Look at comments, direct messages, or mentions on platforms like X (Twitter), Facebook, or Instagram

-In addition to existing data, businesses can simulate user queries.
+In addition to existing data, you can simulate user queries.
 Create sample conversations to represent hypothetical interactions, especially for scenarios where real data is scarce.

 Tip #3: Define Intents and Entities

-Intents are the goals or actions that the user wants to achieve through their interaction with the chatbot.
+Intents are the goals or actions the user wants to achieve through the interaction with the chatbot.
 Each intent maps to a specific task or function.

 Intents are important because they tell the chatbot what the user wants.
 If the bot cannot correctly identify the intent, the entire interaction could go off course.